 - Carmax and auto dealerships will take less time, but you can buy a car cheaper if you do it yourself.

 - Cash is king.
 Theres something about saying you are a cash buyer that gets people excited.
 If you sold your car with a payment correctly, you might actually have enough to buy your used car with!
 If you don’t have enough cash left over after you sell, you may have to dip into your funds to make this happen.
-There IS another hack that involves using a personal loan, but it’s long enough for another post!
-Email me if you are really serious about getting out of your car payment and I’ll explain it to you.

 - Point out every single flaw to the seller.
 Every.
 Single.
 One.
 This will give you more leverage for negotiation.
 Also, try to get the seller to throw out a lower number first 🙂

 - Be safe and don’t trust anyone.
 Bring a friend to look at cars with you if possible.